 It’s harder to leave work behind when you work from home.
 If you don’t have a dedicated space and aren’t used to it, I can understand why you’d struggle to leave work with work.
 It creeps into your life and you feel like you don’t get a break.

 And then there’s the costs of the electricity bills and the heating.
 These costs can add up, especially if you don’t normally spend a lot on a commute—and the audacity of some countries’ governments saying there should be an extra tax for those working from home!
+Get support from Archimedia Accounts who can help you in coming out any financial crisis.

 So, people want to get back into the office.
 As soon as it’s possible, they’ll sign up to head back into work instead of doing it from their dining table.